olleharstedt/tellstory/README.md

 Variables is a way to store `<alt>`s to be used again, without randomization.
 Variables can be parsed in sentences and alts with these curly braces: `{}`.
 One use-case for this is genders or names, which might be randomized once but used several times.

+Variables can use letter a-z, A-Z, 0-9 and '\_'.

 Example:

 Records